michaellperry/aggregator-toy/docs/commutative-aggregate-architecture-analysis.md

 type ModifiedHandler = (path: string[], key: string, name: string, value: any) => void;
 ```

-- `path`: Runtime path to the modified item
+- `keyPath`: Runtime key path to the modified item
 - `key`: The item's unique key
 - `name`: The property name being modified
 - `value`: The new value